TrueLabCreations/http-reverse-proxy/README.md

 ```

 addAcmeChallengeToDNS should add a DNS TXT record for the domain.

+removeAcmeChallengeFromDNS should remove the TXT record.

+The package contains a implementation of the DNS challenge for the GoDaddy DNS service.
+You can use this as a template for implementing the DNS challenge on other services.

 ---
 ## DNS Update Using GoDaddy

 The GoDaddy DNS update requires an APIKey and secret.
-These can be generated viw the developer interface on GoDaddy
+These can be generated via the developer interface on GoDaddy

 ```ts
 export interface GoDaddyDNSUpdateOptions extends BaseDNSUpdateOptions {